avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo-v2/DEMO.md

 ### Deploy

-Now the solution could be deployed.
+Now the solution can be deployed.

-In repository go to Actions -> Solution Deploy.
-Press on the "Run workflow" dropdown, choose main branch and press "Run workflow".
+In the repository, go to **Actions -> Solution Deploy**, click on the "Run workflow" dropdown, select the main branch, and click "Run workflow".

-This action will deploy infrastructure to the AWS and IoTConnect.
+This action will deploy the infrastructure to AWS and IoTConnect.

 <img src="media/GitHub/deploy.png" alt="drawing"/>

-Wait till the action is finished.
+Wait untill the action is finished.

 <img src="media/GitHub/deploy-finished.png" alt="drawing"/>

-After action is successfuly finished, the audio files download process will be automatically started in the AWS.
-You can't start retraining process before this process is finished.
-It usually takes from 30 to 60 minutes.
-To check the downloading progress, you can go to CodeBuild in AWS.
+After the action is successfully finished, the audio file download process will automatically start in AWS.
+You cannot start the retraining process until this process is finished.
+It usually takes 30 to 60 minutes.
+To check the download progress, go to CodeBuild in AWS.

 <img src="media/AWS/aws-codebuild.png" alt="drawing"/>

-Go to "Build projects" and press on the "DownloadBuild" project.
+Go to "Build projects" and click on the "DownloadBuild" project.

 <img src="media/AWS/download-build.png" alt="drawing"/>

-Press on the build run which is "in Progress"
+Click on the build run that is "In Progress".

 <img src="media/AWS/download-in-progress.png" alt="drawing"/>

-You will see the downloading log.
-The process order:
+You will see the download log.
+The process order is as follows:

 1. Downloading Dev Audio (6 parts)
 2. Downloading Eval Audio
 3. Downloading Ground Truth
 4. Unzipping
 5. Uploading to S3

-When you will see in the log "Phase complete: BUILD State: SUCCEEDED" - the files are in S3, which means that you can start the retraining.
+When you see in the log "Phase complete: BUILD State: SUCCEEDED," the files are in S3, which means you can start the retraining.

 ### Configuring Device Connection Parameters

-Now it is necessary to configure the Device Connection Parameters.
-In IoTConnect go to the device Info tab
+Now, it is necessary to configure the Device Connection Parameters.
+In IoTConnect, go to the **Device Info** tab.

 <img src="media/IoTConnect/device.png" alt="drawing"/>

-Go to the Devices and press on the "soundclass" device.
+Go to **Devices** and click on the "soundclass" device.

 <img src="media/IoTConnect/device-soundclass.png" alt="drawing"/>

-Press on the "Connection info".
+Click on **Connection info**.

 <img src="media/IoTConnect/connection-info.png" alt="drawing"/>

-Note the following values in the device Connection info screen which we will use for the device runtime configuration in the next steps:
+Note the following values from the **Connection info** screen, which will be used for the device runtime configuration in the next steps:

-- Your Unique Device ID that you used to create the device will be used as thing_name.
+- **Your Unique Device ID**: This will be used as `thing_name`.
-- Host, which will be used for the mqtt_endpoint value.
+- **Host**: This will be used as the `mqtt_endpoint` value.

 <img src="media/IoTConnect/connection-info-screen.png" alt="drawing"/>